 Postgraduate degrees fall into two categories.
 Taught degrees generally comprise of tutorials and lectures before culminating in a period of individual study such as a dissertation or research project.
 Often referred to as Masters Degrees, they are known by various titles including Master of Science (MSc), Master of Letters (MLitt), Master of Research (MRes) and Master of Business Administration (MBA).

-A Masters is likely to last 12 months (or more) full time, or two years (or more) part time and may:
+A Masters is likely to last 12 months (or more) full time and may:

 - involve a detailed study of a particular aspect of your academic discipline;